Cottenham Village College

-Cottenham Village College primarily serves 11-16 year olds in the villages of Cottenham, Waterbeach and Willingham.
+Cottenham Village College primarily serves 11–16 year olds in the villages of Cottenham, Waterbeach and Willingham.
 The college is non-selective and takes students of all abilities, following the Local Authority's admission policy and procedures.

 The Centre School

 The Centre School is also located on the Cottenham Village College site.
-It is a BESD special school providing education for approximately 50 statemented students aged 11 to 16 from across Cambridgeshire.
+It is a SMEH special school with capacity for 134 students aged 11 to 19 from across Cambridgeshire.
 The school opened in January 2009.